fede1085/context7_MCP/README.md

 - 2️⃣ Tell the LLM to `use context7`
 - 3️⃣ Get working code answers

-No tab-switching, no hallucinated APIs that don't exist, no outdated code generations.
+No tab-switching, no hallucinated APIs that don't exist, no outdated code generations..

 ## 📚 Adding Projects